 A seminar series on "Education in India: A Multidisciplinary Exploration" was launched by the Centre for Commonwealth Education at Faculty of Education, coinciding with the appointment of Dr Pauline Rose as the new Professor of International Education at the Faculty.
 The first talk was delivered by Dr Annamaria Motrescu-Mayes from the Centre for South Asian Studies on "Visual methods of teaching South Asian history", and the second by Dr Sriya Iyer from the Faculty of Education on the "Economics of religion in India".

-A joint application for funding under the Thematic Partnerships strand put forward by Dr Shailaja Fennell at the Department of Land Economy and collaborators at the Indian Institute of Technology-Madras to UGC-UKIERI was successful.
+A joint application for funding under the Thematic Partnerships strand put forward by Dr Shailaja Fennell at the Centre of Development Studies and collaborators at the Indian Institute of Technology-Madras to UGC-UKIERI was successful.
 The project will aim to understand how bottlenecks that limit Internet access for rural agricultural production and community based tourism can be removed.